5 Best Ways To Deal With Underperforming Team Members As A Manager

 7. Encourage employee feedback

 Encouraging employees to provide feedback is another important way to improve employee engagement.
 By allowing team members the opportunity to voice their concerns and suggestions, you’re ensuring that they feel engaged in their work.
-Further, feedback also provides increased insight into individual performance, which can help managers make better decisions.
+Further, constructive feedback also provides increased insight into individual performance, which can help managers make better decisions.
 To encourage employee feedback:

 • Make it easy for team members to submit feedback